padupe/lambda-create-repository-python/README.md

 3. In the `configs` directory, in the `constants.py` file, enter a Personal Access Token (PAT) with Organization "Owner" privileges (permission to create repositories, link teams, etc.) in the `PAT_USER` constant;

-4. In the `configs` directory, in the `constants.py` file, enter the name of the organization you belong to in the `ORGANIZATION` constant.
+4. In the `configs` directory, in the `constants.py` file, enter the name of the organization you belong to in the `ORGANIZATION` constant;

 5. Run:
 ```